knassar702/awesome-linux-minimalism/README.md

 ✅ **Instead use**  <br>
 - [VIM](https://www.vim.org/) - customizable/lightweight Text Editor, also you can use it as IDE
-- [Emacs](https://www.gnu.org/software/emacs/) - Like VIM but from GNU
+- [Emacs](https://www.gnu.org/software/emacs/) - customizable/lightweight Text Editor, also you can use it as IDE from GNu
+- [Ed](https://www.gnu.org/software/ed/) - Ed - A line-oriented text editor
 - [Nano](https://www.nano-editor.org/) - simple text editor
+- [vis](https://github.com/martanne/vis) - mix of vim+sam text editor and 10x lighter than vim

 ### Desktop Enviroment <br>
 :x: **Avoid**